interaction-lab/BlossomNav/README.md

 ## Hardware Configuration
 BlossomNav's hardware setup can be found on our website.

+Motors are connected to 12 and 23 for the left wheel and 13 and 24 for the right wheel.

 ## Acknowledgements
 This work is heavily inspired by following works:
 <br />**Intelligent Robot Motion Lab, Princeton Unviersity** - [MonoNav](https://github.com/natesimon/MonoNav)